If you are looking for a nice long walk to stretch the legs, surrounded by nature, then Narrabeen Lagoon Trail Sydney is for you.

 Jamieson Park to Berry Reserve

-From Jamieson the trail continues along a path next to the road for a short distance before turning into a long narrow parkland that is Berry Reserve.
+From Jamieson Park the walk continues along a path next to the road for a short distance around Narrabeen Lake before turning into a long narrow parkland that is Berry Reserve.

 If tummies are rumbling by the time you reach Berry Reserve, stop and take advantage of the wide variety of eateries which line the trail – the only spot on the trail where you can buy your lunch.